 Please visit the ITS home page for updated information on virtual help and consultation sessions being provided by ITS staff and faculty colleagues.

 Will library faculty be available in the fall to help students with research and information requests?

-Yes, library faculty will be available to students for consultations.
-Please contact your library liaison to set up an appointment.
-Our fall office hours will be posted soon.
+Yes, library faculty will be available to students for online consultations Monday - Friday from 1 pm - 4 pm.
+You can also contact your library liaison to set up an appointment and to view their office hours.

 Can faculty request information literacy instruction for their class?

 Yes, we encourage faculty to contact their library liaison so students learn how to access the rich collection of resources we offer.
 Due to the limited capacity of Ames 129 (capacity 11, including the instructor), it may be necessary to rethink how we deliver library instruction.
 Library liaisons are happy to visit your classrooms in person or online.
 Please contact your liaison to plan ahead.

 Are food and drink allowed in the library?

 Yes, however, we encourage users to use our patio for food and drink.
 In the case of inclement weather, we will require users to use study tables for food and drink.
 Eating/drinking at the computers in the Information Commons and Instruction Lab means additional cleaning, which leads to additional wear and tear to keyboards and mice, as well as requiring additional staff time to clean and repair.
 In accordance with campus policy, food and drink are not allowed in our classroom spaces (Beckman Auditorium and the Instruction Lab/Ames 129).

 Can faculty request print or electronic reserves for their classes?